paolofacchinetti/paolofacchinetti.github.io/content/cv.md

 - Migrated legacy software to the Cloud, while applying architectural best practices and leveraging AWS technologies
 - Managed both self-managed (k3s) and managed (EKS) Kubernetes clusters.
 Designed, tested and deployed applications on production kubernetes
 - Built a tailor made telemetry collection system using Go, AWS and MongoDB
-- Implemented CICD pipelines with Github Actions and Jenkins
+- Implemented CICD pipelines with Github Actions, Jenkins and ArgoCD

 ---